gitter-badger/jackpine/README.md

 Installing and configuring Jackpine for local development is pretty straightforward:

-1. Clone the repository (or download the ZIP and extract it) into your `wp-content/themes` directory.
+1. Clone the repository (or download the zip and extract it) into your `wp-content/themes` directory.
 Feel free to rename the folder to whatever you want for your site.
 2. In the console, run `composer install` and `yarn install` to install your dependencies.
-3. (Optional) Jackpine includes a configuration script that can automatically update the template files with your new theme's name, author name, and description.
-To run it, just type in `yarn run config` and answer the questions.
+3. (Optional) Jackpine includes a plopfile that can automatically update the template files with your new theme's name, author name, and description.
+To run it, just type in `yarn run plop` and answer the questions.
-4. Configure the WPACK.io server by running `yarn run bootstrap` and answering the questions.
+4. Configure the wpack.io server by running `yarn run bootstrap` and answering the questions.
 5. Activate your theme in the WordPress admin panel by going to Appearance > Themes.

 Now you're set to build your theme!